orlowdev/semantics/README.md

 6. Use API to create a release tag and append the changelog to the release message
 7. Put metadata (see [#output](#output)) in temporary files

-You can use add your own logic in the same job after `@priestine/semantics` has finished running, or assign a separate release job that will run on publishing the tag to GitLab.
+You can add your own logic in the same job after `@priestine/semantics` has finished running, or assign a separate release job that will run on publishing the tag to GitLab.

 ## Installation